wenright/FizzySteamworks/README.md

 ## Client
 Before sending your game to your buddy make sure you have your **steamID64** ready.
 To find your **steamID64** the transport prints the hosts **steamID64** in the console when the server has started.

 1. Send the game to your buddy.
+The transport shows your Steam User ID after you have started a server.
 2. Your buddy needs your **steamID64** to be able to connect.
 3. Place the **steamID64** into **"localhost"** then click **"Lan Client"**
 5. Then they will be connected to you.